 Things to Remember

-The 2022 List of Prohibited Substances and Methods is now available and has been in effect from January 1st, 2022.
+The 2022 List of Prohibited Substances and Methods has been in effect from January 1st, 2022.

 As it relates to modifications, the major ones are outlined below:

 The draft 2021 List, which was considered by WADA’s ExCo during its September 2020 meeting, proposed prohibiting all injectable routes of administration of glucocorticoids in-competition.
 While this modification was approved, the ExCo asked WADA Management to implement the prohibition only as of 1 January 2022, to allow enough time for stakeholders to learn and adapt to this change.

 Therefore, all injectable routes of administration will now be prohibited for glucocorticoids during the in-competition period.
 Examples of injectable routes of administration include: intravenous, intramuscular, periarticular, intra-articular, peritendinous, intratendinous, epidural, intrathecal, intrabursal, intralesional (e.g. intrakeloid), intradermal, and subcutaneous.